 Its adoption is slowly coming along, but the following uses are one of the most prominent:

 Secure Medical Records:

-Physicians utilize clinical notes for the purpose of prescribing and recording patient data along with other clinical observations.
-Recently on the 13th of October 2018, ACA portal (a tool used by brokers for the purpose of consumers’ registrations) was breached.
+Physicians utilize clinical notes to prescribe and record patient data along with other clinical observations.
+Recently on the 13th of October 2018, the ACA portal (a tool used by brokers for consumers’ registrations) was breached.
 It is a webpage belonging to the government’s healthcare regulation body known as CMS.
 Healthcare data is always on the verge of being attacked.
 Based on Fortinet’s Q4 2017 Global Threat Landscape Report, the Healthcare industry experiences twice as many cyber-attacks as any other industry.
-2017 saw an average of 32,000 intrusion attacks on a daily basis.
-To avoid future attacks, providers can use the Blockchain technology to record their clinical notes.
+2017 saw an average of 32,000 intrusion attacks daily.
+To avoid future attacks, providers can use Blockchain technology to record their clinical notes.
 The blockchain protects against and is not affected by intrusion attacks.
 It might be the safest way as compared to other methods of securing data.